torstenvl/cpgtou/README.md

 - If the (low) byte stored in cpt is the first half of a double-byte sequence (e.g., in ShiftJIS-based code pages), the function will return cpDBSQ (defined as -3).
-It is the responsibility of the calling function to shift the first byte left and add (or) the next byte of the sequence before calling it again.
+The byte stored in cpt will be stored in the memory location pointed-to by xtra for use in the subsequent call.

 - If the code point in cpt (whether single- or double-byte) codes for a character or sequence that must use multiple Unicode code points